Best Best Reviews

 score is between 0 and 5

-Person-centered therapy, also known as client-centered therapy, is a non-directive form of talk therapy that focuses on the individual's self-healing capacities and emphasizes empathy and unconditional positive regard from the therapist.
+Person-centered therapy, also known as client-centered therapy, is a form of talk therapy that focuses on the individual's experience and perspective.
+It emphasizes empathy, unconditional positive regard, and genuineness in the therapist-client relationship.

 Key Features